-- Zowe API ML services - Gateway Service (GW) The Gateway is the access point for API clients that require access to API services.
+Zowe API ML services

+Gateway Service (GW)

+The Gateway is the access point for API clients that require access to API services.
 API services can be accessed through the Gateway by API Clients.
-The Gateway receives information about an API Service from the Discovery Service. - Discovery Service (DS) The Discovery Service collects information about API services and provides this information to the Gateway and other services.
-API ML internal services also register to the Discovery Service. - API Catalog (AC) The Catalog displays information about API services through a web UI.
-The Catalog receives information about an API service from the Discovery Service. - Authentication and Authorization Service (AAS)
+The Gateway receives information about an API Service from the Discovery Service.

+Discovery Service (DS)

+The Discovery Service collects information about API services and provides this information to the Gateway and other services.
+API ML internal services also register to the Discovery Service.

+API Catalog (AC)

+The Catalog displays information about API services through a web UI.
+The Catalog receives information about an API service from the Discovery Service.

+Authentication and Authorization Service (AAS)

 AAS provides authentication and authorization functionality to check user access to resources on z/OS.
 The API ML uses z/OSMF API for authentication.
-For more information, see the API ML wiki

-• API Clients
+API Clients

-API Clients are external applications, users, or other API services that access API services through the API Gateway service is installed so that direct access is possible, API services can access other services without the Gateway.
-When APIs access other services, they can also function as API clients.
+API Clients are external applications, users, or other API services that access API services through the API Gateway